Multi-view biomedical foundation models for molecule-target and property prediction: Methods

-Before choosing our multi-view model architecture, we explored several other late fusion strategies that combine the representations from the Graph, Text, and Image models.
+\paragraph{Alternative late fusion strategies} Before choosing our multi-view model architecture, we explored several other late fusion strategies that combine the representations from the Graph, Text, and Image models.
 These strategies differ in how the inputs are prepared for the gating network.
 The gating network computes weights for each view, and the final output is a weighted aggregation of the view-specific representations.

 1. Projected Gating: The representations from each model are projected into a lower-dimensional space.
 Let \( d_i \) denote the dimensionality of the output from modality \( i \), where \( i \in \{1, 2, 3\} \) corresponds to the graph, text, and image models.
 The total input dimension to the gating network is: